Club Spotlight: Latin American Student Association

 Roommates Michelle Rodriguez ’24 and Vee Santa Lucia ’23 remember exactly where they were when they got the email.

 “We were sitting in the Fox Lodge in Lakeside having breakfast,” says Rodriguez.
-“All of a sudden an email came through from Sam Vega, associate director of the Center for Inclusion & Campus Involvement, saying they were looking for students to join the student executive board of the Latin American Student Association.”
+“All of a sudden an email came through from Sam Vega, associate director of the Student Center for Inclusion & Belonging, saying they were looking for students to join the student executive board of the Latin American Student Association.”

 “I was ready,” says Santa Lucia.
 “I had seen participation in the club drop off through 2020 just due to the fact that many Latin American students were stuck at home because they couldn’t get back to campus during COVID.
 It’s hard to maintain a sense of community when you don’t see yourself reflected on campus.
 I looked at Michelle and said, ‘We have to apply.’”